-Confine your use to Black Powder or Pyrodex and learn how to identify these powders and to use them correctly in your muzzleloading firearm.
+Confine your use to Black Powder or an approved Black Powder substitute such as Pyrodex[®] and learn how to identify these powders and to use them correctly in your muzzleloading firearm.
 Here we will deal first with Black Powder for certainly it is the oldest of our propellant powders.